MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/tools/webDriver/README.md

 * Install Windows 10.
 * Download the appropriate [Microsoft WebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) server for your build of Windows.
 * Download the WebDriver language binding of your choice.
 Currently the [Selenium C#, Java and JavaScript language bindings](http://docs.seleniumhq.org/download/) are supported.

-* Where to find help - [Edge Feedback & Support](https://developer.microsoft.com/en-us/microsoft-edge/support/)
+>note You can find help, report issues, and file feature requests at [Microsoft Edge Feedback & Support](https://developer.microsoft.com/en-us/microsoft-edge/support/).

 ## Using WebDriver
 To get started using WebDriver with Microsoft Edge, check out these samples: